-3. Receipts Factor: The receipts factor is a fraction.
+3. Sales/Receipts Factor: The sales factor is a fraction.
 The numerator is the total receipts of the taxpayer in Indiana during the tax year.
 The denominator is the total receipts of the taxpayer everywhere during the tax year.
 The receipts factor is double-weighted in the apportionment of income formula.
 All gross receipts of the taxpayer which are not subject to allocation are to be included in this factor.
-Do not include any previously apportioned income or any partnership distribution.
+Do not include any previously apportioned income or any partnership distribution (to be reported on IT-20 Schedule F).
 Do not include the portion of dividends excluded for federal taxable business income, or the percentage of foreign source dividends deducted (under IC 6-3-2-12).
 Sales between members of an affiliated group filing a consolidated return under IC 6-3-4-14 shall be excluded.